 The mission of the American Optometric Student Association is to “improve the visual welfare and health of the public, to promote the profession of optometry, and to enhance the education and welfare of optometry students.”

 The Board of Trustees of the AOSA constantly looks for ways to fulfill those three main goals and we proudly offer our members an exclusive scholarship opportunity for qualified, motivated and passionate student leaders.

 Future challenges to the profession of optometry are linked to the dynamic changes in the health care system.
 Anticipating and navigating the complex changes in the organization, and the financing and delivery of health services demands leadership that has a firm grasp of public health knowledge, skills and values.
 The Master of Public Health (MPH) degree program at Salus University —home to the Pennsylvania College of Optometry—is designed to prepare optometry students for these challenges.
 As part of our commitment to the future of optometry and its role in public health, the American Optometric Student Association has entered into a partnership with Salus University in offering five $10,000 Master of Public Health Scholarships to optometry students.

-Applications for this scholarship begin on a rolling basis starting July 1, 2013.
+Applications for this scholarship began on a rolling basis starting July 1, 2017.
 Applicants must be members in good standing with the American Optometric Student Association.
-There will be five scholarships available per quarter for the next calendar year, from July 1, 2013 to July 1.
-2014.
+There will be five scholarships available per quarter for the next calendar year, from July 1, 2017 to July 1.
+2018.
 Student applicants must meet the Salus MPH admission requirements described on the University’s website .